 Microsoft recommends Administrator group membership to ensure remote WMI functionality.
 However, you can run the remote WMI functionality without administrator privileges with some additional settings.
 This method works in most cases but not for all cases.
 Therefore, the assistance provided by your LogicMonitor support team may be limited and on a best-effort basis.

-Note: This information also applies to Active Directory Domain Controllers.
-Also, you can run the group membership adjustments for domain controllers via “Active Directory Users and Computers” rather than “Local Users and Groups”.
+Note: The information in this article also applies to Active Directory Domain Controllers.
+Group membership adjustments for domain controllers are performed using ADUC (Active Directory Users and Computers) rather than “Local Users and Groups”.

 You can complete the following steps to run the services without administrator privileges.

 - Create the new user, commonly an active directory service account or a Windows local user for each monitored host.

 - Granting the user remote DCOM rights, if applicable.